mitchelllisle/data-privacy-papers/README.md

 still exhibits certain limitations, spanning from failure to prevent inferential disclosure to lack of consideration for the adversary's background knowledge.
-In this comprehensive study, we introduce Bayesian privacy and delve into the intricate relationship between local differential privacy and its Bayesian counterparts, unveiling novel insights into utility-privacy trade-offs.
+In this comprehensive study, we introduce Bayesian privacy and delve into the intricate relationship between LDP and its Bayesian counterparts, unveiling novel insights into utility-privacy trade-offs.
 We introduce a framework that encapsulates both attack and defense strategies, highlighting their interplay and effectiveness.
-Our theoretical contributions are anchored in the rigorous definitions and relationships between Average Bayesian Privacy (ABP) and Maximum Bayesian Privacy (MBP), encapsulated by equations $\epsilon_{p,a} \leq
+The relationship between LDP and Maximum Bayesian Privacy (MBP) is first revealed, demonstrating that under uniform prior distribution, a mechanism satisfying $\xi$-LDP will satisfy $\xi$-MBP and conversely $\xi$-MBP also confers 2$\xi$-LDP.
+Our next theoretical contribution are anchored in the rigorous definitions and relationships between Average Bayesian Privacy (ABP) and Maximum Bayesian Privacy (MBP), encapsulated by equations $\epsilon_{p,a} \leq \frac{1}{\sqrt{2}}\sqrt{(\epsilon_{p,m} +
-\frac{1}{\sqrt{2}}\sqrt{(\epsilon_{p,m} + \epsilon)\cdot(e^{\epsilon_{p,m} +
+\epsilon)\cdot(e^{\epsilon_{p,m} + \epsilon} - 1)}$.
+These relationships
-\epsilon} - 1)}$ and the equivalence between $\xi$-MBP and $2\xi$-LDP
-established under uniform prior distribution.
-These relationships fortify our understanding of the privacy guarantees provided by various mechanisms, leading to the realization that a mechanism satisfying $\xi$-LDP also confers
-$\xi$-MBP, and vice versa.
-Our work not only lays the groundwork for future empirical exploration but also promises to enhance the design of privacy-preserving algorithms that do not compromise on utility, thereby fostering the development of trustworthy machine learning solutions.</p>
+fortify our understanding of the privacy guarantees provided by various mechanisms.
+Our work not only lays the groundwork for future empirical exploration but also promises to facilitate the design of privacy-preserving algorithms, thereby fostering the development of trustworthy machine learning solutions.</p>
   </details>
 </div>